ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ## 3      Gamma identity -2.489234  5.396532 -13.06624  8.087774
     ## 4      Gamma      log -2.489234  5.396802 -13.06677  8.088303

 The results are very similar across all summary measures, but they’re most notably different for the standard errors and 95% intervals.
-I don’t know that there’s an easy to decide which way is the *best*.
+I don’t know that there’s an easy way to decide which model is the *best*.
 The models differ in their underlying assumptions.
-To my mind, the gamma model with the log link seems pretty cool; the gamma likelihood naturally accounts for any right skew in the data (there is a little right skew[^2]), and the log link insures the model will never predict non-positive weights.
+To my eye, the gamma model with the log link seems pretty attractive; the gamma likelihood naturally accounts for any right skew in the data (there is indeed a little right skew[^2]), and the log link insures the model will never predict non-positive weights.
 Your preferences may vary.

 Given how these are all ANOVA-type models (i.e., they have no covariates beyond the experimental grouping variable), we know the case-wise predictions will all be identical when using the `\(\mathbb E (y_i^1 - y_i^0)\)` method for computing our estimates for `\(\tau_\text{ATE}\)`.
 Thus, we might jump directly to the `avg_comparisons()` function, which will automatically average all the case-wise results.